josephdutoit/chandra/README.md

 # Chandra

-Chandra is a teacher-guided AI tutoring platform.
-Teachers configure tutor behavior, upload class materials, and review student conversations so the AI stays aligned with classroom goals.
+Chandra is a teacher-guided AI tutoring platform for classrooms.
+Teachers create class-specific AI tutors, define how they should help, ground responses in uploaded course materials, and review student conversations to understand where learners need support.
+The platform is designed to keep students doing the thinking while giving teachers control over tutor behavior, source usage, and follow-up interventions.

 ## Features